 This is Chapter/Lesson 3 covering Bonds.
 It's intended for someone who has had little if any investment experience.
 Each chapter is only a few minutes long.
 When you've read the 5 chapters, you'll be ready to invest.
+If you're in a hurry, this page is summarized in the box on the right.
+If you're too busy now to go through these Chapters, read this 2-minute Summary.
 To start at the beginning, please go here.
 A glossary of investment terms is here.

 You typically buy bonds from other investors ready to sell theirs.
 And if you choose not to hold your bonds to maturity, you can sell them.
 I choose solid companies or governments, where the risk of default during the bond’s term is nil, and I tend to hold them to maturity.
 For diversity, if I have $50,000 to invest, I spread it out over, say, 10 companies rather than just 1.
 Here it’s best to deal with an investment firm which has expertise with bonds.
 Another approach is to buy a mutual fund which invests in bonds rather than stocks; I have little experience with these and even less advice to impart.